Kimskogfelter/CI-PP5-DRF-Nerdalert/README.md

 needs to be changed in order for the CSS to apply.
 I havent been able to find and correct that part of the code so the CSS is still not working.

+### Manual testing

+I also did manual testings on all API pages to ensure that everything was working as expected:

+* Comments page
+Description: Make sure all the created comments are listed

+Steps:

+Go to the /comments page for the API
+Check that the created comments are listed

+Expected:

+I should be able to see all the created comments

+Actual:

+I was able to see all the created comments

+* Contact page
+Description: Make sure all the submitted contact forms are listed

+Steps:

+Go to the /contact page for the API
+Check that the submitted contact forms are listed

+Expected:

+I should be able to see all the submitted contact forms

+Actual:

+I was able to see all the submitted contact forms

+* Favourites page
+Description: Make sure the favourites counts are listed

+Steps:

+Go to the /favourites page for the API
+Check that the favourites are displayed in a list

+Expected:

+I should be able to see post that are marked with a heart to be a favourite

+Actual:

+I was able to see the different post marked as a favourite in a list

+* Followers page
+Description: Make sure the followers counts are listed

+Steps:

+Go to the /followers page for the API
+Check that the followers are displayed in a list

+Expected:

+I should be able to see all the profiles that got a follower, and which follower that is

+Actual:

+I was able to see the different profiles and which profiles that followed them

+* Posts page
+Description: Make sure the posts list are displayed

+Steps:

+Go to the /posts page for the API
+Check that all the created posts are displayed in a list

+Expected:

+I should be able to see all the created posts in a list

+Actual:

+I was able to see the listing for all the created posts

+* Profiles page
+Description: Make sure the created profiles are listed

+Steps:

+Go to the /profiles page for the API
+Check that all the created profiles are displayed in a list

+Expected:

+I should be able to see all the created profiles in a list

+Actual:

+I was able to see the listing for all the created profiles

 <hr>
 <br>